Health Connect Registry, Prince George

 PCNs are part of the Province's Primary and Community Care Strategy to make sure you have faster and better access to the everyday health care services.

 The Health Connect Registry is part of this strategy.
-The registry works with active PCNs who have the infrastructure in place, to help patients find a regular family doctor or nurse practitioner, because we know that having a regular provider leads to better health for you and your family.
+The Registry works with communities to help match patients with a regular family doctor or nurse practitioner.
+We know that having a regular provider leads to better health for you and your family.

 Update Your Information